Prepare the surface

 - Wipe down and/or wash to remove any chalkiness, residue dirt, dust or grease

 - Spot prime any sections that has bare timber or repaired areas

 Once the preparation is completed you only need a small brush and a small mohair roller.

 - Start by painting the side edge of the door that has the hinges screwed into it.
-The reason for this is that any paint that creeps around the edge of the door onto the face can be removed by the brush and roller immediately.
+Careful not to paint them!!
+The reason for this is that any paint that creeps around the edge of the door onto the face of the door can be removed by the brush and roller immediately.

 When the panels are completed, the remainder of the door is quite quick to finish as you only need to use the roller to cover the remainder of the door and the brush to feather off any air bubbles.

 Now that you have completed one side, do the other side the same way and when that is finished don’t forget to paint the edge of the door on the lock side.
-Repeat the process for the second coat after the door has had a light sand between coats.
+Repeat the process for the second coat after the door has dried and had a light sand between coats.